-- 1. Remove the holding clamps and remove the filter (in blue on the picture). - 2.
-Replace or clean the element. - 3.
-If the air filter is crushed, flattened or punched, replace it. - 4.
-Install the new filter with new clamps.
-Do not overtight, and not damage the inlet mouth.
+- 1. Remove the holding clamps and remove the filters. - 2.
+Replace or clean the elements. - 3.
+If the air filters are crushed, flattened or punched, replace them. - 4.
+Install the new filters with new clamps.
+Do not overtight, and do not damage the inlet mouth.

-Typical long life NANNI air filter
+Long life NANNI air filter